dynup/kpatch/README.md

 ftrace owns the first "call mcount" instruction of every kernel function.
 In order to keep compatibility with ftrace, we go through ftrace rather than updating the instruction directly.
+This approach also ensures that the code modification path is reliable, since ftrace has been doing it successfully for years.

 **Q Is kpatch compatible with \<insert kernel debugging subsystem here\>?**

 We aim to be good kernel citizens and maintain compatibility.
-A hot patch replacement function is no different than a function loaded by any other kernel module.
+A kpatch replacement function is no different than a function loaded by any other kernel module.
 Each replacement function has its own symbol name and kallsyms entry, so it looks like a normal function to the kernel.